Master of Laws

 The Test of English as a Foreign Language (TOEFL) is required for all foreign applicants except those from English-medium institutions in Australia, Canada, Ireland, New Zealand, the United Kingdom and the United States.
 If your LLB or LLM degree is conducted entirely in the English-medium and you do not wish to submit a TOEFL test score, please include a letter with your supporting documents to seek a waiver.

 For Coursework Programmes, an iBT of 100 is preferred.
-Other TOEFL or a minimum IELTS score of 7 will also be considered.
+Other TOEFL (paper-based score of 600-603) or a minimum IELTS score of 7 will also be considered, but a TOEFL iBT score is strongly preferred.

-Candidates with strong academic results and relevant industry experience but obtained an iBT score of between 92-99 or IELTS 6.5 may also apply.
+Candidates with strong academic results but obtained an iBT score of between 92-99 may also apply.

-Applicants may be invited to attend an interview or required to undertake a prescribed intensive English language training upon admission.
+Applicants may be invited to attend an interview or be required to undertake a prescribed Intensive English Course (IEC) training upon admission.
+In addition to an interview, admission may depend on factors that include relevant legal qualifications, practical experience and leadership awards.

 Intensive English Course